Poetry & Lyrics

 They were looking for gold, at first throwing away silver-bearing rocks, when someone realized the folly, and the Comstock Lode was discovered in Virginia City, Nevada.
 It was the richest silver discovery in history, attracting miners and camp followers from all over the world, including people from Wales and even Mark Twain.
 The city's cemetery readily attests to an extraordinary diversity of dreamers.
 Ironically, some of the old mines actually extended under the resting place of many of these miners.
 This irony inspired the following poem. |

+poem.
 Alternately Silver Terrace Cemetary. |

-Idris Speaks Idris
+Idris Speaks Idris Davies was a miner, teacher and

-Davies was a miner, teacher and poet who T.S.
-Eliot thought captured
+poet who T.S.
+Eliot thought captured the atmosphere of

-the atmosphere of the 1926 General Strike better than anyone else.
+the 1926 General Strike better than anyone else.
 His

-work received a welcome second look when Pete Seeger used a part of one
+work received a welcome second look when Pete Seeger

-of his poems as a lyric for the 1965 folk song "Bells of Rhymney".
-The Pop group The Birds turned it into a major hit.
+1965 folk song "Bells of Rhymney".
+The Pop group The

 The poem is a monologue I wrote to accompany my version of the song that includes some of his actual words. |